pingidentity/pf-authn-js-widget/README.md

 If you need to modify the base URL from `localhost:9031`, you can modify it in `demo-server/templates/index-template.handlebars` or pass a `BASEURL` command line parameter (see [Technical Notes](#tech-notes)).

-Click the start SSO link on an SP Connection in PingFederate or start an OAuth flow from OAuth playground, which will redirect to the widget.
+Click the start SSO link on the IdP Connection in PingFederate or start an OAuth flow from OAuth playground, which will redirect to the widget.

 Note: A 'flowId' value is required for the widget to interact with PingFederate, which is created when PingFederate redirects to the widget.